Cross-lingual AMR Aligner: Paying Attention to Cross-Attention: Experiments

-Table \ref{tab:leamr-experiment} shows the performances of our two approaches on the LEAMR gold alignments compared to previous systems.
+\paragraph{LEAMR} Table \ref{tab:leamr-experiment} shows the performances of our two approaches on the LEAMR gold alignments compared to previous systems.
 We use the same evaluation setup as \citet{blodgett-schneider-2021-probabilistic}, where the partial match assigns a partial credit from Jaccard indices between nodes and tokens.
-In both guided and unsupervised methods, we extract the score matrix for Algorithm \ref{alg:pseudo} from the sum of the cross-attention in the first four layers.
-We used a Wilcoxon signed-rank test \cite{10.2307/3001968} on the alignment matches per graph to check for significant differences.
-Both our approaches were significantly different compared to LEAMR (p=0.031 and p=0.007 respectively).
-However, we found no statistical difference between our unsupervised and guided approaches (p=0.481).
+In both guided and unguided methods, we extract the score matrix for Algorithm \ref{alg:pseudo} from the sum of the cross-attention in the first four layers.
+We use a Wilcoxon signed-rank test~\cite{10.2307/3001968} on the alignment matches per graph to check for significant differences.
+Both our approaches are significantly different compared to LEAMR (p=0.031 and p=0.007 respectively).
+However, we find no statistical difference between our unguided and guided approaches (p=0.481).

 Our guided attention approach performs best, improving upon LEAMR on Subgraph (+0.5) and Relation (+2.6).
-For Reentrancy, performance is relatively low, and we will explore the reasons behind such scores later.
-Perhaps most interesting is the performance of the unsupervised alignment system using raw cross-attention weights from SPRING.
-It stays competitive against the guided model without having access to any alignment information.
-It outperforms LEAMR which, despite being unsupervised, relies on a set of inductive biases and rules based on alignments.
-While we also draw on specific rules related to the graph structure in post-processing, we will investigate their impact in an ablation study.
+For Reentrancy, performance is relatively low, and we will explore the reasons for this in Section \ref{sec:errors}.
+Perhaps most interesting is the performance of the unguided system using raw cross-attention weights from SPRING.
+The system remains competitive against the guided model without having access to any alignment information.
+It outperforms LEAMR which, despite being unsupervised with respect to alignments, relies on a set of inductive biases and rules based on alignments.
+While we also draw on specific rules related to the graph structure in post-processing, we will need to investigate their impact in an ablation study.